 The table below gives you a quick and easy reference to see what type of fees you’ll be paying depending on your account balance and chosen plan.
 The Essentials and Standard plans are per account, and Unlimited has, as the name suggests, unlimited accounts it can manage.

 As you can see, the sweet spot sits at account balances above $25-35,000 for the first two plans, considering that most competing robo advisors have an annual management fee of around 0.25%.
-If you have a higher account balance above $100,000, the rates become increasingly affordable.
+The rates become increasingly affordable if you have a higher account balance above $100,000.

 The flat-fee structure may not work to your advantage if you have a smaller balance in your 401(k).
-With that said, it’s also more beneficial to optimize your account early on.
+That said, optimizing your account early on is also more beneficial.
 Blooom can help beginner investors get on the right track and reduce fees, which will pay off significantly in the long run.

 Is Blooom Right for You?